AlaaLab/Dr-LLaVA/README.md

 Note: The RL part of the model will not function unless supervised fine-tuning is performed.

-After curating the dataset and storing the training and test data in the LLaVA.json format, run:
+After curating the dataset and and storing the training and test data in the LLaVA.json format, please download the the 7b SFT model checkpoint from [`LLaVA-RLHF-7b-v1.5-224`](https://huggingface.co/zhiqings/LLaVA-RLHF-7b-v1.5-224) for supervised fine tuning, you can run the following script to initialize the policy model:
+run:

 ```bash
 bash scripts/7b-v1.5-224/initialize_policy_model.sh